Biomedical Engineer Career Profile

 Biomedical engineers who wish to work as consultants or offer their services to the public need to be licensed, according to the BLS.
 Licensing guidelines are set by each state and requirements may vary, but the process of licensing includes passing two exams administered by the National Council of Examiners for Engineering and Surveying (NCEES).
 The first exam is the Fundamentals of Engineering (FE) exam that can be taken by a student who is near graduation.
 After passing the FE, an individual must gain at least four years work experience before taking the Principles and Practice of Engineering exam and earning an engineering license.

-Related to Biomedical Engineer: Career Profile for the Biomedical Engineering Field
+Related to Biomedical Engineer Career Profile

 - Recently Updated